Lowe homers twice, Rays hold off Dodgers 6-4 to even Series

 ARLINGTON, Texas (AP) — Brandon Lowe busted out early and Tampa Bay’s bullpen hung on late.

-Lowe shook loose from his extended postseason slump with two opposite-field homers, and Tampa Bay held off Los Angeles 6-4 on Wednesday night to square the World Series at one game apiece.
+Lowe shook loose from his extended postseason slump with two opposite-field home runs, and Tampa Bay held off Los Angeles 6-4 on Wednesday night to square the World Series at one game apiece.

+“Yeah, those felt really good,” said Lowe, a 2019 All-Star who led the Rays with 14 homers and 37 RBIs this season.
+“It felt great to kind of get back and contribute to the team.
+They’ve been doing so well for the past month — it felt really good to get back and actually start doing stuff again.”

 Blake Snell struck out nine in 4 2/3 innings for the Rays and didn’t allow a hit until Chris Taylor’s two-run homer trimmed it to 5-2 in the fifth.
-Los Angeles threatened to complete a big comeback in the eighth, but Tampa Bay’s relievers held firm.
+The Dodgers threatened to complete a big comeback in the eighth, but Tampa Bay’s relievers held firm.

-Lowe and Joey Wendle each drove in three runs for the Rays.
+Lowe and Joey Wendle each had three RBIs for the Rays, whose six runs and 10 hits were their most over the past 11 postseason games.

+“I think today was a little bit better indicator of the kind of team that we are,” Wendle said.
+“Just a complete win, complete team win, everybody contributing at different parts of the game.”

-Nick Anderson got four outs for the win.
+Nick Anderson got four outs for the victory.
 Diego Castillo earned the save when he struck out Taylor, the only batter he faced.

+Left-hander Aaron Loup also did a nice job, throwing a called third strike past Cody Bellinger with a runner on second to end the eighth before retiring the first two hitters in the ninth.

+“We did a good job of battling.
+They’ve got some really good pitchers.
+They got out to that early lead and we just weren’t able to overcome it,” Taylor said.
+“We did a pretty good job of fighting to the end and we just weren’t able to come up with the big hit we needed.”

+After an off day, Game 3 in the best-of-seven Series matches two big-game pitchers starting on extra rest Friday night.
+Charlie Morton gets the ball for Tampa Bay against Walker Buehler.

-Lowe hit an opposite-field solo homer to left-center in the first off Tony Gonsolin, putting the American League champion Rays ahead for the first time at this neutral-site World Series with their 27th home run of the postseason, matching a major league record.
+Lowe hit a solo shot to left-center in the first off rookie Tony Gonsolin, putting the American League champion Rays ahead for the first time at this neutral-site World Series with their 27th homer of the postseason, matching a major league record.
 The second baseman was hitting .107 this postseason, and in an even worse 4-for-48 slide (.083) the past 13 games since the start of the AL Division Series.

+“Sometimes guys, you’ve got to allow them to go through some tough patches, and he’s been in one,” Rays manager Kevin Cash said.
+“He will go quiet for a little while, but he can get as hot as anybody in baseball.”

-By the time he went deep again in the fifth, his second opposite-field shot of the game and the entire season — with a runner on against Dustin May, already the fourth Dodgers pitcher — it was 5-0.
+By the time Lowe went deep again in the fifth, his second opposite-field drive of the game — and the entire season — it was 5-0.
+That one bounced off the top of the left-field wall and over with a runner on against Dustin May, already the fourth Dodgers pitcher.

 Will Smith and NLCS MVP Corey Seager also homered for the Dodgers.
-Seager’s solo shot in the eighth was his seventh homer and 16th RBI, extended the franchise records he had already set this postseason.
-Those are also the most homers by a shortstop in any MLB postseason.
+Seager’s solo shot in the eighth was his seventh homer and 16th RBI, extending the franchise records he had already set this postseason.
+It’s the most homers by a shortstop in any MLB postseason.

-After an off day, Game 3 is Friday night when there will be a pair of big-game starters on extra rest after both pitched last Saturday.

-Right-hander Walker Buehler threw six scoreless innings for the Dodgers in Game 6 of the National League Championship Series.
-Charlie Morton, who has won all three of his starts this postseason and was the Game 7 winner for Houston at Dodger Stadium in the World Series three years ago, went 5 2/3 scoreless innings in the Rays’ Game 7 ALCS-clinching win over the Astros.

 The Dodgers knew it would be primarily a bullpen game using various arms, instead of bringing back Buehler on short rest after ace lefty Clayton Kershaw threw six strong innings in their 8-3 win Tuesday night in Game 1.